nutanix/ntnx-api-cmdlet-help/md/en-US/Set-Image.md

 ```

 ## DESCRIPTION
-Updates the attributees of given image.
+Updates the attributes of given image.

 ## EXAMPLES